5 adults, 1 child injured in Hartford crash

 HARTFORD, Conn — Hartford police are investigating after six people were injured in a crash involving three cars.

 Hartford Firefighters responded to the area of Laurel Street for the report of a car crash.
-Upon arrival, they encountered a 3-car accident with multiple people injured.
+Upon arrival, they saw the scene of a three-car crash with multiple people injured.

 Officials said a car required extrication.